Guide to Amazon DSP Advertising

 - Contextual: Shoppers that are actively looking at products related to your brand.

-- Lifestyle: Shopper that show search and purchasing habits closely related to lifestyle groups such as vegetarians, fitness or pet lovers.
+- Lifestyle: Shoppers that show search and purchasing habits closely related to lifestyle groups such as vegetarians, fitness or pet lovers.

 - In-Market: Shoppers that have shown intent in the past 30-days to purchase a product within one of Amazon’s subcategories.